NiharSrikakolapu3/Big-Data-Loan-Processing-System/README.md

 Kill a DataNode:

+Copy code
 sudo docker kill p4-dn-1
 Re-run CalcAvgLoan for a county with 1x replication:

+Copy code
 python3 client.py CalcAvgLoan -c 55001
-If the county-specific file was lost, source will show recreate.
+If the county-specific file was lost, source will show recreate